hgtonight/vanilladocs/README.md

 ## Formatting

-* We use Jekyll, which you can read more about on their site: http://jekyllrb.com/
+* We use DocPad, which you can read more about on their site: http://docpad.org
-* Every doc file must end in ".md" and be formatted in Markdown.
+* Every doc file must end in `.html.md` and be formatted in Markdown.
 * Please use H2 (## in Markdown) as your top-level headings in each file.
 * Always use an 'images' folder in the same subfolder as the content referencing it.